score-json/nlohmann_json/TSF/docs/list_of_test_environments.md

     * issue #702 - conversion from valarray<double> to json fails to build
         * original example
         * full example
-    * issue #367 - Behavior of operator>> should more closely resemble that of built-in overloads.
+    * issue #367 - behaviour of operator>> should more closely resemble that of built-in overloads.
         * example 1
     * issue #714 - throw std::ios_base::failure exception when failbit set to true
     * issue #805 - copy constructor is used with std::initializer_list constructor.